virtuozzo/cloudscripting-docs/docs/quick-start.md

-# Quick Start
+<h1>Quick Start</h1>
-This guide will walk you through the Cloud Scripting basics and will help you to build and run such simple automation processes like creating new environments and deploying applications.
+<p dir="ltr" style="text-align: justify;">This guide will walk you through the Cloud Scripting basics and will help you to build and run such simple automation processes like creating new environments and deploying applications.</p>

-The required operations should be declared within the appropriate Cloud Scripting manifest, written in <a href="http://www.json.org/" target="_blank">JSON</a> format.
+<p dir="ltr" style="text-align: justify;">The required operations should be declared within the appropriate Cloud Scripting manifest, written in <a href="http://www.json.org/" target="_blank">JSON</a> format.
 You can name this file with manifest as you need.
-The only requirement is that it should have the <b>*.json*</b> extension.
-The manifest file can be composed via any text editor, using a modern code editor with the support of JSON syntax highlighting is recommended (e.g. <a href="http://jsoneditoronline.org/" target="_blank">JSON Editor Online</a>).
+The only requirement is that it should have the <b>.json</b> extension.
+The manifest file can be composed via any text editor, using a modern code editor with the support of JSON syntax highlighting is recommended (e.g. <a href="http://jsoneditoronline.org/" target="_blank">JSON Editor Online</a>).</p>

 Below you can see two simple examples of how to:

-- Create a new environment and deploy a simple HelloWorld application to it:
+<ul><li><p>Create a new environment and deploy a simple HelloWorld application to it:</p></li>

 ```
 {